f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   syscon-2-active(config-remote-server-10.255.0.142)# exit
   syscon-2-active(config)# commit

-**From the GUI:**
+**From the webUI:**

-You can configure the DNS and Time settings from the GUI if preferred.
+You can configure the DNS and Time settings from the webUI if preferred.
 DNS is configured under **Network Settings > DNS**.
 Here you can add DNS lookup servers, and optional search domains.
 This will be needed for the VELOS chassis to resolve hostnames that may be used for external services like ntp, authentication servers, or to reach iHealth for qkview uploads.

 .. image:: images/initial_setup_of_velos_system_controllers/image4.png
   :align: center